wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 ---
 layout:     post
-title:      "Service Mesh mTLS with NGINX Reverse Proxying"
+title:      "Securing Microservices with mTLS"
 subtitle:   ""
 description: "Service Mesh"
 excerpt: "Service Mesh"
 date:       2022-04-18
 author:         "Will Cushen"
-image: "/img/2018-04-11-service-mesh-vs-api-gateway/background.jpg"
+image: "/img/2022-04-mtls-service-mesh-nginx/fence-locks.jpg"
 published: true
 tags:
     - Microservice
     - Service Mesh
     - Kubernetes
+    - Istio
 categories: [ Tech ]
 URL: "/2022-servicemesh"
 ---

-## Serivice Mesh and Microservices
+## Service Mesh and Microservices

 Most in the IT industry now would be well acquainted with the meteoric rise of microservices that are paving the way for organisations to respond quicker to changing business needs and capitalise on the elasticity of the cloud.
-Going from monolithic to microservice is not without it's apparent challenges; more moving parts equates to more overhead, that is if managed improperly.
+Going from monolithic to microservice is not without it's apparent challenges however; more moving parts equates to more overhead, that is if managed improperly.

 The array of technologies in the microservices ecosystem are designed to help engineers and architects improve the security, observability and traffic control of an organisation's applications.

 On the heels of last year's Log4J and Log4Shell vulnerabilities*, irrespective of vertical, a zero-trust security framework is becoming a model organisations **want** but most are really in their infancy when it comes to adoption at 21% according this [poll](https://venturebeat.com/2022/02/15/report-only-21-of-enterprises-have-adopted-zero-trust-architecture/) from Optiv Security.

-mTLS presents an option on the table for us to work towards zero trust.
+mTLS presents an option on the table for us to work towards zero-trust.

 ### What is mTLS?

-Usually when one visits a browser with HTTPS prefixed ot the URL ; the browser will attempt to validate the server's certificate to make sure they're really who they say they are.
+When one visits a browser with HTTPS prefixed to the URL; the browser will attempt to validate the server's certificate to make sure they're really who they say they are.

 mTLS upholds this Zero Trust paradigm, extending typical service-side SSL by _also_ requiring the client to present its certificates for validation as part of the TLS handshake.